tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/CONTRIBUTING.md

 you will propably get up to speed with *Blazor* and C# in relative short term.

 #### Get started
->Please report back any problems with this instruction.
+>Please report back any problems with these instructions.
 1. Download latest version of the free [*Visual Studio Community Edition*](https://visualstudio.microsoft.com/downloads/).
 It normally comes bundled with *.NET SDK* and *Git*-tooling, or you can opt-in during installation.
 2. During installation, you should select the workloads: